plrg-bristol/ATiPL/docs/problemClasses.md

 *optional

-For your convenience, we have also gathered the static and dynamics of [STLC](pdf/stlc.pdf) and [PCF](pdf/pcf.pdf) into these linked reference sheets, and we have gathered key theorems and lemmata [here](pdf/theorems+lemmata.pdf).
+For your convenience, we have also gathered the static and dynamics of the functions-and-constants fragment of the STLC into a [reference sheet](pdf/cf-stlc.pdf), and we have gathered key theorems and lemmata [here](pdf/theorems+lemmata.pdf).
 Note that you will be given these reference figures and any other rules / theorems you will need in the exam.
 Please don't waste time memorising rules.